ARCLab-MIT/STORM-AI-Report-Template/README.md

-# README for Storm AI Technical Report Template
+# Storm AI Technical Report Template

----

 ## Overview
 This repository provides a LaTeX template (`storm-ai_report.cls`) and example driver (`main.tex`) for preparing Phase 2 technical reports in the Storm AI Challenge.
 It includes predefined boxes for title, authors, abstract, participants, scoring equations, and a structured report outline.